 When you complete the grant activity, you must submit a final report.

 Final reports must:

-- identify if and how outcomes have been achieved - include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred - be submitted by the due date and in the format provided in the grant agreement.
+- include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred - be submitted by the due date and in the format provided in the grant agreement.

 12.3 Financial declaration